meganz/MEGAcmd/UserGuide.md

   -h     Show all contacts (hidden, blocked, ...)
   -n     Show users names
   -d     contact@email Deletes the specified contact

-Use "invite" to send/remove invitations to other users Use "showpcr" to browse incoming/outgoing invitations Use "ipc" to manage invitations received
-Use "users" to see contacts
 </pre>

 ### version